chrislatimer/minidevjam/lab_appendix2.md

 # Lab Appendix 2- Create a Mashup with APIs

-As a member of the API team, you would like to aggregate multiple APIs, in this case the Employee API and Google Geolocation API, into a single interface for ease of consumability for your App Developers when searching for employees located within a certain distance of a given location.
+As a member of the API team, you would like to aggregate multiple APIs, in this case the Order API and Google Geolocation API, into a single interface for ease of consumability for your App Developers when searching for employees located within a certain distance of a given location.

-The goal is to have the proxy perform a geolocation query against our Employee data collection to return results within a certain radius of a zip code.
+The goal is to have the proxy perform a geolocation query against our Order data collection to return results within a certain radius of a zip code.
 API BaaS supports the ability to retrieve entities within a specified distance of any geocoordinate based on its location property:

 ```